 My Southern Potato Salad Recipe is an allergy-friendly side dish that’s always a hit!
 This unique recipe uses red and sweet potatoes.
 This dish was divinely inspired when I was cooking for a crowd.
 Out of all my salad recipes, this is my favorite!

 I realized that I had only half the amount of potatoes my recipe called for, and I had no time to run to the store!
 I did what I always do and asked God for help.
 I looked up and saw leftover sweet potatoes from the garden!
-He cares about the littlest details.
+He cares about the smallest details.

 Healthy food truly is manna from heaven.
 I know you’ll love this decadent recipe as much as we do!